calexil/BansheeBot/README.md

-A simple bot that reads the song info from the current track scrobble on a user's last.fm account and displays it in a Discord channel.
+A simple bot that reads the song info from the currently playing track and displays it in a Discord channel.

 Work in progress